 I don’t have a lot of free time, but the time I do have is devoted to activities I love (which mainly means blogging right now).
-I did a lot of reading and sleeping.

 I also spent a lot of time, just being in the moment with Ella.
 I want to soak up every moment of her childhood.